E2B Menu Navigation

 Note that SHIFT+F8 does not reload the Main Menu because it is not seen as an F8 key press.
 Either use the Reload Main Menu entry or press F8 and then quickly hold down the SHIFT key to load the USB driver if it was not loaded on boot.

 [Ctrl+F8] – Reload grub4dos, E2B and the whole menu system.

 [INSERT] – Single Step in grub4dos – if the INSERT key is held down just as grub4dos starts to boot, then grub4dos will enter debug/single-step mode.
 Every key press will cause another line of code (or screenful of code) to be executed.
 You can keep the INSERT key held down until an error is seen (or the E2B menu is displayed). ‘get_cdinfo’ lines are usually the first to appear, then E2B batch file commands and then IFTITLE ‘test’ lines, before the E2B Main menu is finally displayed.

-! – (SHOWTIMES) During booting to E2B you can press the ! key (SHIFT+1 = exclamation mark)to display how long each E2B boot stage took.
-You can also use ‘set SHOWTIMES=1’ in the \_ISO\MyE2B.cfg file to show the same information every time.
+! – (SHOWTIMES) During booting to E2B you can press the ! key (SHIFT+1 = exclamation mark) to display how long each E2B boot stage took.
+You can also use ‘set SHOWTIMES=1’ in the \_ISO\MyE2B.cfg file to show the information every time the menu system loads.
 This can help diagnose slow boot time problems.

 If you press the SPACE key ONCE during the early initial boot phases, E2B will pause for you to see the early boot messages.

 Press any key to continue or press the SPACE key TWICE quickly to make it pause again at the next point.
 This also works when sub-menu entries are loaded too.
 Note that if you have used redir or redirp in your MyE2B.cfg file to suppress the start-up messages, you may not see many or any messages!